mfernan1985/MIS-630-Team_5/README.md

 Business owner needs to create an account with TSB.com and can enter his/her business category, description, address, pictures, website etc.
 <h5>Scenario 3:</h5>
 A customer visited a restaurant and wants to write a review about it.<br>
-Customer opens TSB.com goes to reviews section where he will be asked for customer ID provided by business owner.
+Customer opens TSB.com goes to reviews section where he will be asked for customer ID provided by business owner.( this ID avoids the fake reviews).
 He /she will be given an option to write a review, TSB stores the review for that business so that other customers can view it.
+This review will in pending status for 20 days so that the Business owner can take action.

+<h5>Scenario 4:</h5>
+A Business owner wants to chek the reviews before they publish.<br>
+Business owner can view the pending  reviews.He/she can sort out the issue with customer ans ask them go back and change the review or with draw, else business owner can just respond to the review.

 <h5>Mockups:</h5>

-<h6>Search & Search Results</h6>
+<h6>Scenario 1:Search & Search Results</h6>
 <img src="TbsSearch.jpg" alt="Smiley face" height="450" width="450">
-<h6>Business Owners Registration</h6>
+<h6>Scenario 2:Business Owners Registration</h6>
 <img src="TbsRegistration.jpg" alt="Smiley face" height="450" width="450">
-<h6>Write Review</h6>
+<h6>Scenario 3:Write Review or update review</h6>
 <img src="TbsCustReview.jpg" alt="Smiley face" height="250" width="350">
-<h6>Review view for Business Owner</h6>
+<h6>Business Owner response to review</h6>